 Dying and death pathways

 We live in a time when many folks agree on “no funeral”, saying “Mom didn’t want anything.”
-“We can’t afford it.”
-This is understandable.
+“We can’t afford it.” all of which is understandable.
 Still, the human life in transition deserves, and requires, meaningful attention.

-Carving out a space and time outside of everyday life to host an honoring service for the person who is new to being dead and for those being left to grieve is crucial to each person’s well-being and ability to integrate their experience.
+Carving out a space and time away from the working world to host an honoring service for the person who is new to being dead and for those being left to grieve is crucial to each person’s well-being and their ability to integrate their experience.

-An honoring service celebrates the web of life that defined the person who died, and the brokenness of their web is grieved by those who remain.
+An honoring service, like a funeral ( with the body present) or a memorial ( without the body present) details the web of life that defined the person who died, and the brokenness of the web is the grief of those who remain.
+Naming the grief and honoring the life help everyone invloved adjust to their new reality.

 A Home Funeral